 As a bonus, just about anybody with a Mac can enjoy the game with its extremely modest system requirements.

 There are so many great Mac RPG games, we couldn’t list just ten.
 To avoid leaving off too many great choices, we give you the following entries, which didn’t quite make the list but still deserve to be mentioned.
+These should help you forget abandoned Mac ports, such as Dark Souls’.

 Normally, we also include all the good free alternatives, but after much research, we couldn’t find a single free RPG for Mac that’s worth it… That said, there are several excellent MMORPGs for Mac that are free and can be enjoyed solo.
 Lord of the Rings Online is a good example.